Kinesiology and Physical Education

 The Adventure Tourism Training program includes field-based courses.
 Full attendance on all aspects of field courses is mandatory for successful completion of the ATT program.

 All courses and course requirements of the ATT program must be completed with a minimum GPA of 2.0 in order for the student to apply for graduation.
 It is the responsibility of each student to ensure that all program requirements are met.
-This should be done through regular consultation with the KPE departmental assistant.
+This should be done through regular consultation with the KPE program advisor.